Stephania Haralabidis: College career

 Haralabidis attended University of Southern California, playing on the women's water polo team from 2014 to 2017.
 She led the team to NCAA championship in 2016.

 She won the Peter J. Cutino Award.
 Named National Player of the Year and MPSF Player of the Year.
 A First-Team All-American and named to the All-MPSF First Team.
 Named NCAA Tournament MVP after scoring five goals in the NCAA Championship game, including the game-winner from distance with just seconds remaining.

 International career

 Haralabidis has competed on both the junior and senior national teams for Greece.
 Won a gold medal at 2011 European Junior Championship in Madrid, Spain.
 Won another gold at 2012 Youth World Championships in Perth, Australia.
 Won a gold at 2014 European U19 Championship in Ostia, Italy.
 She also won a bronze medal with the senior team at 2012 FINA World League in Changshu, China.

 Since 2017 she is representing the U.S. national team winning a gold medal at 2018 FINA World League in Kunshan, China; and another gold at 2018 FINA World Cup in Surgut, Russia.

+In 2020, Haralabidis and Team USA won an Olympic Gold Medal at the Tokyo Olympics.

 Club career

-For the 2021-22 season, Stephania plays, along with her sister Ioanna, for Greek club Ethnikos, based in Piraeus, Athens.
-Stephania played a vital role in order Ethnikos to win the 2021-22 Women's LEN Trophy, the club's second European club competition title.
+For the 2021–2022 season, Stephania plays, along with her sister Ioanna, for Greek club Ethnikos, based in Piraeus, Athens.
+Stephania played a vital role in order Ethnikos to win the 2021–22 Women's LEN Trophy, the club's second European club competition title.